-You should insert your contact lenses in a hygienic environment by washing your hands before use.
-Likewise, do not neglect to clean and disinfect your lenses after each use.
+Before using your contact lenses, you should wash your hands and apply the lenses in a hygienic environment.
+At the same time, you should not neglect to clean and disinfect your lenses after each use.

 2. Wearing lenses for too long:

-Wearing your contact lenses for longer than the duration recommended by your doctor can lead to eye dryness, irritation, and increased risk of infection.
-Avoid exceeding the recommended usage duration.
+Wearing your contact lenses for longer than the period recommended by your doctor can cause dry eyes, irritation, and infection.
+Care should be taken not to exceed the recommended usage period.

-Regularly changing the case where you place your lenses prevents the accumulation of bacteria and germs.
-Therefore, the lens case should be renewed at certain intervals.
+Regularly replacing the case in which the lenses are placed prevents the accumulation of bacteria and germs.
+Therefore, the lens case should be replaced at regular intervals.

-4. Allowing lenses to come into contact with water:
+4. Letting lenses come into contact with water:

-Allowing contact lenses to come into contact with water can lead to bacteria multiplying on the lens and causing infections.
+Allowing lenses to come into contact with water can lead to the proliferation of germs on the lens and cause infection.
 Always use contact lens solution for cleaning or storing your lenses.

 5. Not following your eye doctor's recommendations:

-Everyone's eye structure is different; therefore, the selection and use of contact lenses should be personalized.
+Everyone's eye structure is different, and the choice and use of contact lenses should be personalized.
 By following your doctor's recommendations, you should use contact lenses in a way that does not risk your eye health.

 How to Insert Contact Lenses?

-The first and most important step before inserting lenses is thoroughly cleaning your hands.
-Hands should be washed with an unscented, antibacterial soap for at least 20 seconds and then dried with a paper towel or a lint-free cloth.
-This step should not be neglected as bacteria on the hands can directly come into contact with the eyes.
+The first and important step before inserting lenses is to thoroughly clean the hands.
+Hands should be washed with a non-scented and antibacterial soap for at least 20 seconds and then dried with a paper towel or lint-free cloth.
+This step should not be neglected, as bacteria on the hands can directly contact the eyes.

-Place the lens on the tip of your finger and carefully examine it from a side profile.
-A properly positioned lens should be a smooth and symmetrical half-sphere.
-If the edges appear to curve outward, the lens is inverted.
+Place the lens on the tip of your finger and examine it carefully from the side profile.
+A correctly positioned lens should be in the shape of a smooth and symmetrical hemisphere.
+If the edges appear curved outward, the lens is inverted.
 In this case, gently correct the lens.
-An inverted lens can cause discomfort and blurred vision in the eye.
+An inverted lens can cause discomfort and blurred vision.

-Sitting or standing in a comfortable position in front of a mirror makes focusing easier while inserting the lens.
-Getting used to starting with the same eye before inserting the lens can prevent confusion.
+Inserting the lens while sitting or standing in front of a mirror makes focusing easier.
+Getting used to starting with the same eye every time before inserting your lens prevents confusion.

 Stabilizing the Eyelid

-With the index finger of one hand, pull the upper eyelid upwards.
-Gently press down the lower eyelid with the middle finger of the other hand to stabilize it.
-This process helps prevent blinking and allows the lens to be easily placed.
+With the index finger of one hand, pull the upper eyelid upward.
+Gently press down and stabilize the lower eyelid with the middle finger of your other hand.
+This action prevents blinking and facilitates easy placement of the lens.

 Placing the Lens

-Slowly and carefully place the lens on the center of your pupil from the tip of your index finger.
-Make sure to look straight ahead during this process.
-The lens may create a slight moisture sensation upon contact with the eye.
-Wait a few seconds without blinking to ensure the lens is properly seated on the eye's surface.
+Carefully and slowly place the lens held on the tip of your index finger directly onto the center of your eyeball.
+Be sure to keep looking straight ahead during this process.
+The lens may create a slight moisture sensation when it contacts the eye.
+Wait a few seconds without blinking to ensure the lens is correctly seated on the eye surface.

-After placing the lens, if you experience discomfort, burning, or blurred vision, check if the lens is correctly seated.
-If the lens has shifted, you can gently adjust by pulling the eyelid up or sideways to centralize the lens.
-If the problem persists, it may be necessary to remove and reinsert the lens.
+After placing the lens, check if it is properly seated if you experience stinging, burning, or blurred vision in your eye.
+If the lens is misaligned, gently pull your eyelid upward or sideways to make the lens centered.
+If the problem persists, it may be necessary to remove the lens and reinsert it.

-Adhering to hygiene rules while using contact lenses will help you protect your eye health and minimize the risk of infection.
-Here are hygiene rules to follow when using contact lenses:
+Adhering to hygiene rules while using contact lenses will help protect your eye health and minimize the risk of infection.
+Here are the hygiene rules to consider when using contact lenses:

-• Wash your hands: Always clean your hands with soap and water and dry them thoroughly before inserting or removing contact lenses.
+• Wash your hands: Always clean your hands with soap and water before inserting or removing contact lenses and dry them thoroughly.

 • Keep the lens case clean: Regularly clean and replace the case where you store your lenses.
 Do not accumulate used solution.

-• Store lenses properly: Store your lenses in solution and never let them come into contact with water or another liquid.
+• Store lenses properly: Keep your lenses in the solution and never let them come into contact with water or any other liquid.

-• Be cautious with makeup products: Insert your lenses before applying makeup and ensure that your eyes are closed while using spray products.
+• Be cautious with makeup products: Apply your lenses first before applying makeup and ensure your eyes are closed when using spray products.

-• Be cautious during activities like swimming and sauna: Avoid contact with water when wearing lenses and prefer using swimming goggles.
+• Be careful in activities like swimming and sauna: Avoid contact with water with lenses and consider using swimming goggles.

 Frequently Asked Questions